 When I say shoehorn, what do I mean?
 Typically, businesses incorporate a variety of security measures depending on where they are in the software development lifecycle.
-While still in the coding phase, and before you release your app, the goal is to scan the code in progress.
+While still in the development, and before you release your app, the goal is to scan the app for risks.
 This allows you to ensure, for example, that the app has not incorporated compromised third party code and does not create security, compliance or privacy risks.
 This function is provided by a solution such as zScan, a component of Zimperium MAPS.

 To test how secure their app is once it is complete, one common option–required by regulatory bodies in some industries–is penetration testing, or pentesting.
 This entails subjecting your completed app to attacks as if the attacks were being conducted by a bad actor.
 That way, you can find any vulnerabilities a cybercriminal would find before they do, and correct them.

 It is important to note that scanning your code in progress, and pentesting the final app, are both useful and can improve your app’s overall security; the ideal scenario is to employ both kinds of tests.
 But the problem arises when scanning and pentesting of mobile apps is based on solutions and processes designed for web apps.

 Why web app security is different from mobile app security

 As noted, businesses use a variety of solutions to help them create apps that are free of vulnerabilities.
 These solutions are well established and have been used for as part of developing web apps.
 But the vulnerabilities plaguing mobile apps are different from those affecting web apps.

 For one, mobile apps can collect much more information about the user, such as location, biometric, video and audio data, than web browsers.

 In addition, mobile apps are essentially public code.
 Web apps never release their code publicly, but anyone can download mobile apps from the public app stores and inspect the code using open source tools.
 This makes finding flaws in mobile apps easier.